endianjesper/zephyr_ipsp_connect/README.md

-# zephyr_ipsp_connect
+# Zephyr ipsp connect

-6lowpan communication initiated from zephyr and ipv6 address recieved via neighbour discovery
+This application is supposed to connect to a 6lowpan border router and recieve an ipv6 address through neighbour discovery.